A is for Apples

 - Finish sewing around the apple.

-- TIP: This year, I didn’t feel like sewing, so I hot glued the apples together It worked.
+- TIP: This year, I didn’t feel like sewing, so I hot glued the apples together

 - TO PLAY: